abetusk/dev/wiki/My-Favorite-Puzzles.md

 **Q: What tactic should be employed by the prisoners to save the maximum number of people?**

+Dominoes on a Mutilated Chessboard
+---

+A chessboard has 64 squares on it (8 rows by 8 columns).
+A domino takes up 2 squares on a chessboard.

+If two squares are removed from the chessboard, one from the upper left corner and the other from the lower right corner, Can 31 dominoes be put on a chessboard to completely cover it?

 Green Eyed Islanders and the Outsider
 ---